pndaproject/pnda-guide/repos/example-applications/spark-streaming/README.md

 - `log4j.properties`: defines the log level and behaviour for the application.
 - `hbase.json`: contains commands to create an HBase table and Impala metadata.
 - `properties.json`: contains default properties that may be overriden at application creation time.
-- `upstart.conf`: runs the spark streaming job as a supervised upstart service.
-- `yarn-kill.py`: called by upstart.conf to kill the yarn job when stopping the upstart service.

 ## Deploying the package and creating an application